-YALSA’s virtual mentoring program pairs an experienced librarian with a new librarian or graduate student in a Library Science program.
-YALSA believes that we all have important skills and knowledge that we can share with one another and so this program encourages protégés to share their skills and know-how with their mentor.
+YALSA’s virtual mentoring program pairs an experienced librarian with a new librarian, graduate student in a Library Science program, or library staff member whose primary responsibilities include providing programming, readers' advisory or collection development for young adults.
+YALSA believes that we all have important skills and knowledge that we can share with one another and so this program also encourages protégés to share their skills and know-how with their mentor.

 Participants are strongly encouraged to design a project to work on throughout the mentoring year with their mentoring partner.
 Mentors are required to have 5 or more years of professional library experience.